10 Big Names To Have Won The US Open Low Amateur Honors

 We take a trip down memory lane to look at some high-profile names who have been the low amateur at the US Open

-Here are a selection of some big names to have secured the Jack Nicklaus medal:
+Here are 10 of the biggest names to have secured the Jack Nicklaus medal.

 Viktor Hovland: 2019

-His four-round total of 280 was not only impressive on its own, it also broke Jack Nicklaus' record for lowest score by an amateur in the US Open.
+While that was an achievement in itself, the manner of it was also notable, as his 72-hole score of 280 broke Jack Nicklaus' record for lowest score by an amateur in the US Open.

 Scottie Scheffler: 2017

-Scheffler and Cameron Champ were the only two amateurs to make the cut at the 2017 US Open at Erin Hills.
+Scheffler and Cameron Champ were the only two amateurs to make the cut at the 2017 US Open at Erin Hills, but it was Scheffler who took low amateur honors when he finished one-under for a T27.

 Jon Rahm: 2016

-In total, Rahm has claimed 11 PGA Tour wins and 10 on the DP World Tour to confirm his status as one of the most impressive players of his generation.
+In total, Rahm has claimed 11 PGA Tour wins, 10 on the DP World Tour and two with LIV Golf to confirm his status as one of the most impressive players of his generation.

 Matt Fitzpatrick: 2014

-Like Rahm, Fitzpatrick turned professional after achieving the low amateur honors at the 2014 US Open a year after he arrived on the scene as US Amateur champion.
+Like Rahm, Fitzpatrick turned professional after winning low amateur honors.
+His big moment came at the 2014 US Open at Pinehurst No.2, when he finished one-under and T48.

-The Englishman has kicked on extremely well since, with ten professional wins, largely on the DP World Tour.
-However, his crowning glory to date came in the 2022 US Open at The Country Club of Brookline, where he beat Will Zalatoris for his first Major title at the same venue he won the US Amateur.
+That came a year after he won the US Amateur, so there was some expectation he would carry that success into the professional game.
+He has largely done that, with 10 wins since, including victory at the 2022 US Open at The Country Club of Brookline, where he beat Will Zalatoris for his first Major title at the same venue he won the US Amateur.

 Jordan Spieth: 2012

-Spieth won the low amateur medal in 2012 at the Olympic Club, and went on to win the US Open at Chambers Bay three years later.
-That was his second Major title of the year, after he also won The Masters at Augusta National a couple of months earlier.
+Spieth won the low amateur medal in 2012 at the Olympic Club with a T21, and went on to win the US Open at Chambers Bay three years later.
+That was his second Major title of the year, after winning The Masters at Augusta National a couple of months earlier.

 The only Major title that eludes Spieth is the PGA Championship, but with plenty of years ahead of him, many believe it is only a matter of time until he completes a career Grand Slam.